ghodulik95/chromebook-nautilus-desktop/README.md

 *Note that there are several Exec= lines for different launching options, and it is recommended to add the flag to each so that your top-row keys work as expected at all times.*

 **Important**: If you launch Chrome without this parameter, many of the top-row key mappings will break, because Chrome intercepts those keys.
-It's likely that Chromium also needs this flag if you prefer Chromium; you can similarly create a custom .desktop by copying it from /usr/share/applications/google-chrome.desktop to ~/.local/share/applications/ and adding the disable-features tag to each Exec line (I have not tested this, YMMV).
+It's likely that Chromium also needs this flag if you prefer Chromium; you can similarly create a custom .desktop by copying it from /usr/share/applications/ to ~/.local/share/applications/ and adding the disable-features tag to each Exec line (I have not tested this with Chromium, YMMV).
 Other browsers should not need this customization: I think it is specific to Chrome browsers detecting Chromebook hardware.

 ### 6.7.
 Copy Project Files to Your Home Directory